skokielibrary/spl-content/_content/bruce/resources--research-topic.markdown

 [Articles]

 ##Something About the Author
-Read biographies and critical essays about writers and illustrators of books for kids and teens.
+Read biographies and critical essays about writers and illustrators of children and teen books.
 [Kids]
 [Books & literature]

 ##TeachingBooks.net
-Aimed primarily at teachers, this provides multimedia resources and activities to supplement reading assignments for elementary, middle, and high school students.
+Aimed primarily at teachers, this provides multimedia resources and activities to supplement elementary, middle, and high school reading assignments.
 [Kids]
 [Books & literature]